SMCC has the following short and long term projects in place to assist with the development of our mission.

 CLIMBER ACCESS TRAIL DEVELOPMENT AND MAINTENANCE

 SMCC organizes volunteer trail days throughout the year, in cooperation with National Forest Service and Bureau of Land Management agencies.
 We maintain a database of these trail systems for use by the agencies.
+If you would like to organize a trail maintenance day, please contact us!

 PUBLIC LAND ACCESS EASEMENTS AND MOUs